Monday, September 16, 2024

 What is docker?

-Docker is an env/tool with its own OS+ user-space (related packages & modules) that resides on a bare-metal system and uses system HW/Kernel resources to serve a different purpose.
+Docker is an environment with its own OS+ user space (related packages & modules) that resides on a bare-metal system and uses system HW/Kernel resources to serve a different purpose.

 We must understand 3 environments (Bare metal, Docker, virtualization)